The input interface allows you to check and control input events. The Input

 The getKey

-namespace and represent the keys on a standard full width QWERTY keyboard, custom keyboard layouts do not change the location of the keys.
-A
+Custom keyboard layouts do not change the location of the keys.

 will always be QWERTY A.